The Black Room

 Review:

-This film begins with a woman giving birth.
-She is the baroness and her husband is played by Henry Kolker.
+Now I’ll say here that I doctored up the synopsis as it did give a fairly major spoiler.
+Where we start though is with a woman giving birth.
+She is the baroness and her husband is the Baron de Berghman (Henry Kolker).
 He is upset when he learns that she had twins.
-There is a prophecy for his family, that their family began with twins with the younger one being jealous of his older brother and killed him for the title, power and lands.
+There is a prophecy for his family, that it began with twins with the younger one being jealous of his older brother.
+They are Brand and Wolfran.
+Wolfran killed the older of the twins for the title, power and lands.
 The prophecy states that twins will mark the end of the family.
-Kolker’s best friend is played by Colin Tapley at this time and he tells him that it is not the case.
+The baron’s best friend is Paul Hassel (Colin Tapley).
+He scoffs at this superstitious notion.
 The prophecy also states that the killing of their ancestors was done in the black room, which is where they will end.
-It is Tapley’s idea to seal the room and Kolker agrees.
+It is Paul’s idea to seal the room and the baron agrees.